rblades/dhworkbook_master/docs/module-4/Exercises.md

 ## Exercise 9: Network Analysis in R

 Earlier, we took the index from the Texan Correspondence, a list of letters from so-and-so to so-and-so.
 When we stitch that together into a network of people connected because they exchanged letters, we end up with a shard of their social network.
-Networks can be queried for things like power, position, and role, and so used judiciously, we can begin to suss something of the social structures in which their history took place.Before you go any further, make sure you also take a long look at Scott Weingart's series, [Networks Demystified](http://scottbot.net/HIAL/?s=%20networks%20demystified).
+Networks can be queried for things like power, position, and role, and so used judiciously, we can begin to suss something of the social structures in which their history took place.
+Before you go any further, make sure you also take a long look at Scott Weingart's series, [Networks Demystified](http://scottbot.net/HIAL/?s=%20networks%20demystified).
 Finally, [heed our warning](http://www.themacroscope.org/?page_id=449).

-This exercise uses the R language to do our analysis, which in DHBox we access via R Studio, a programming environment.
+This exercise uses the R language to do our analysis, which in DH Box we access via R Studio, a programming environment.
 Please read [the introduction to R in our supporting materials](../supporting materials/quick-intro-r.md) and then progress to the [exercise](../supporting materials/netviz.md).

 ## Exercise 10: QGIS
 ### QGIS

 There are many excellent tutorials around concerning how to get started with GIS.
-Our own library, in the [MADGIC centre](https://www.library.carleton.ca/contact/service-points/maps-data-and-government-information-centre) has tremendous resources and I would encourage you to speak with the map librarians before embarking on any *serious* mapping projects.
-In the short term, the historian [Fred Gibbs](http://fredgibbs.net/) has an excellent series on using the open source GIS platform *QGIS* to make and map historical data.
+Our own library, in the [MADGIC centre](https://www.library.carleton.ca/contact/service-points/maps-data-and-government-information-centre) has tremendous resources and I would encourage you to speak with the map librarians before embarking on any **serious** mapping projects.
+In the short term, the historian [Fred Gibbs](http://fredgibbs.net/) has an excellent series on using the open source GIS platform **QGIS** to make and map historical data.

 For this exercise, I would recommend you try Gibbs' first tutorial,